OpenFeature .NET SDK

 The .NET SDK uses Microsoft.Extensions.Logging.
 See the manual for complete documentation.

-Clients can be given a name.
-A name is a logical identifier that can be used to associate clients with a particular provider.
-If a name has no associated provider, the global provider is used.
+Clients can be assigned to a domain.
+A domain is a logical identifier which can be used to associate clients with a particular provider.
+If a domain has no associated provider, the default provider is used.

 // registering the default provider